VirgilSecurity/virgil-sdk-x/README.md

 ## Installation

 Virgil Core SDK is provided as a set of frameworks.
-These frameworks are distributed via Carthage and CocoaPods.
+These frameworks are distributed via SPM and CocoaPods.
 In this guide you'll also find one more package - Virgil Crypto Library, that is used by the SDK to perform cryptographic operations.

 All frameworks are available for:
 - iOS 11.0+